Sayak1002/MySQL-Projects/Pizza-sales/README.md

    Determine the distribution of orders by hour of the day.

-9. **Average Pizzas Ordered Per Day**:
-   Group the orders by date and calculate the average number of pizzas ordered per day.
+9. **Average Pizzas Ordered Per Day**: calculate the average number of pizzas ordered per day.

 10. **Top 3 Pizza Types by Revenue**:
     Determine the top 3 most ordered pizza types based on revenue.